Arnethegreat/yoshisisland-practice-hack/README.md

 Hold a button to load level as fast as possible.

+### Disable Autoscroll
+Press Y on controller 2 to disable an autoscroll.

 # How to patch
 Open ASAR.exe
 Enter "assemble.asm" for patch